ENGINEERING & SCIENCE

 Each unit starts with an engaging storybook about a child who solves a real-world problem through science and engineering.
 Our storybooks integrate literacy and social studies with the engineering and science lessons—and help students understand how STEM subjects are relevant to their lives, the lives of others and to our society as a whole.
 Each lesson consists of research-based, teacher-tested activities that develop creativity, critical thinking, and problem-solving skills.
 Our hands-on, cooperative, project-based engineering activities that integrate with science instruction not only engage children and teach them how to investigate the way scientists work, but also aligns with the National Science Education Standards.
 Each lesson teaches children how to think and behave like scientists.
 Children learn how to form hypotheses, test their ideas, document their experiments, observe the results and make conclusions.

-This semester, we will put on our engineering hats and go green to engineer recycled racers.
-Throughout this unit, children will learn about green engineering, the Recycled Racer Rally and work to engineer toy race cars made out of recycled materials.
-They will build some example wheel systems and test how possible wheel materials roll.
-Students will also have the chance to experiment with ways to use air power to move their racers.
+This summer, we will put on our engineering hats and go green to engineer with recycled materials.
+Throughout this unit, children will learn about green engineering and work to engineer several projects made out of recycled materials.
+Projects include: building a ballon car, a straw rocket, a cotton ball launcher, a phone cup, or a parachute.
 The unit is set in a real-world context: children will learn about the recycling culture in Senegal and the toys children make there.

 Sound and Light